OpenNebula/website/content/quick_start/understand_opennebula/cloud_architecture_and_design/cloud_architecture_design.md

 ## Step 2.
 Deploy Edge Clusters

 OpenNebula brings its own [Edge Cluster configuration]({{% relref "edge_cloud_reference_architecture#true-hybrid-cloud-reference-architecture" %}}).
 Based on solid open-source storage and networking technologies, it is a much simpler approach than those of customized cloud architectures made of more complex, general-purpose and separate infrastructure components.
-OpenNebula [automates the deployment of Edge Clusters]({{% relref "../../../product/cloud_cluster_provisioning/index#try-hybrid-overview" %}}) on-demand, on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge provider.
+OpenNebula automates the deployment of cloud clusters on demand, on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge provider.

 ## Step 3.
 Set Up Customized Clusters On-premises